Mitomycin and fluorouracil (5FU) with radiotherapy

 If you have sex during this course of chemotherapy, you need to use a condom.
 This is to protect your partner in case there is any chemotherapy in semen or vaginal fluids.

-Women may be advised to wait a few weeks until after radiotherapy before having sex.
+You may be advised to wait a few weeks until after pelvic radiotherapy before having sex.
 This is to allow any inflammation and side effects to settle.
 Ask your doctor or nurse for advice on this, as it can vary.

 Medical and dental treatment